lasantha-kumara/github-repo-bot/README.md

 # GitBot

-Python app built by using selenium to create repos in GitHub
+Python automation by using selenium to create repos in GitHub

 ## Description